MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/ForEach-Object.md

 ### -Process

 Specifies the operation that is performed on each input object.
-This script block is for every object in the pipeline.
+This script block is run for every object in the pipeline.
 For more information about the `process` block, see [about_Functions](about/about_functions.md#piping-objects-to-functions).